2011–12 in English football: League Two

 Swindon Town made an immediate return to League One, as Paolo Di Canio won the League Two title in his first season as a manager.
 Shrewsbury took the runners-up spot, going the entire season unbeaten at home and earning veteran manager Graham Turner his second promotion with the club 33 years after his first.
 Crawley Town were the third automatically promoted team, and earned their second successive promotion.
 Despite the resignation of legendary manager Dario Gradi early in the season, Crewe Alexandra rallied under new manager Steve Davis and won promotion via the play-offs.

-Macclesfield Town dropped out of the Football League after fifteen years, ultimately being undone by a horrific second half of the season in which they didn't win a single game after the turn of the year.
+Macclesfield Town dropped out of the Football League after fifteen years, ultimately being undone by a horrific second half of the season in which they did not win a single game after the turn of the year.
 Hereford United suffered their second relegation from the League on the last day of the season, with Barnet securing last-day survival for the third season in a row.

 Joining the League for the following season were newcomers Fleetwood Town, and York City, who returned to the League after an eight-year absence.